tjg/invader-detector/README.md

 ---o----o------o-----╰────────╯──╯-
 ```

-Let's make that image a bit clearer with
+Let's clarify that image with
+`--output-ascii-on-char "█"` and
-`--output-ascii-on-char "█" --output-ascii-off-char " "`:
+`--output-ascii-off-char " "`:

 ```
 ./detect-invaders.sh \